jwchang0206/winston-dynamodb/README.md

 Make a table with `tableName`

+The table schema depends on how you intend to use it.

+#### Simplest

 The table should have

 - hash key: (String) level
 - range key: (String) timestamp

+> Note: Timestamp has a millisecond resolution.
+So whether this key setup will work depends on how many log messages you expect.
+>
+> That is, the uniqueness of level + timestamp means max: 1 log message of a given level per millisecond.

+It is nice to have it as a range key for queries.

+#### More Robust

+To ensure you can log as many messages as you like, alternatively use:

+- hash key: (String) id <small>(Will be a uuid)</small>
+- range key: (String) timestamp

+Using the id as hash ensures that all log items will have unique keys and be included.

 ## Region